What are ice shelves?

-As ice shelves consist of ice that is already afloat, any change in their volume does not directly affect sea level.
-However they have a buttressing effect, slowing the discharge of inland ice off the continent, so that changes in ice shelf morphology (shape and size) can affect the flow of grounded ice from the interior of the continent.
+As ice shelves consist of ice that is already afloat, iceberg calving does not significantly affect sea level.
+However ice shelves have a buttressing effect, slowing the discharge of inland ice off the continent (via glaciers).
+As a result, changes in the shape and size of the ice shelf can affect the flow of their associated glaciers from the interior of the continent, outwards.

-What does it mean to me?The complete collapse of an ice shelf can lead to more rapid discharge of continental ice, which does contribute to increased sea level.
-This has already been shown to be the case with the loss of smallish ice shelves in the Antarctic Peninsula region.
-As a large proportion of the world population is located in near-coastal environments rising sea level has the potential for major economic and social impact.
+The collapse or retreat of an ice shelf can lead to more rapid discharge of continental ice, which contributes to increased sea level.
+This has already been shown to be the case with the loss of ice shelves in the Antarctic Peninsula region (such as the Larsen Ice Shelf).
+As a large proportion of the world population is located in near-coastal environments, rising sea level has the potential for major economic and social impact.

 The Amery Ice Shelf

 The massive inland Lambert Glacier Basin, which occupies nearly 16% of the East Antarctic ice sheet area, channels its flow into the Amery Ice Shelf, whose calving front occupies 2% of the total East Antarctic coastline.

 The 550 km long, 60,000 km2 Amery Ice Shelf is the major embayed shelf in East Antarctica.
 More than 50% of the ice flowing into the Amery is lost through basal melting processes (melting beneath the ice shelf where it interacts with the ocean) within the first few hundred kilometres of it beginning to float.
 Some of this meltwater refreezes to the base, as marine ice, further north.